pearu/callseq/README.md

    2.
 5. Unapply CallSeq hooks to the application sources.

-Currently, CallSeq can be applied to C++ based software.
+Currently, CallSeq can be applied to C++ based software that uses C++-17 or newer standard.

 ## Example